-- Provide a mechanism for procuring internship and externship opportunities for LSU Law students.
+- Procures internship and field placement opportunities for LSU Law students.

-- Host an annual Liskow & Lewis Visiting Professorship in Energy Law and a related yearly speaker series.
+- Hosts an annual Liskow & Lewis Visiting Professorship in Energy Law and a related yearly speaker series.

-- Facilitate student experiential learning opportunities by taking field trips to energy production and related facilities and interacting with regulatory or other personnel regarding energy and environmental law related issues.
+- Facilitates student experiential learning opportunities by taking field trips to energy production and related facilities and interacting with regulatory or other personnel regarding energy and environmental law related issues.

 - Develop service and education-related inter-institutional and international relationships with organizations and schools both domestically and abroad.